DasEd955/StyleFindr/planning.md

 # FitFindr — planning.md

-> **Status: Implementation complete.** All three tools are implemented and tested.
+> **Status: Implementation complete.** All three tools have been implemented & unit tested.
 The planning loop, state management, and error handling described below match the final code in `tools.py`, `agent.py`, and `app.py`.
 > This document was written before implementation and updated to reflect what actually shipped, including deviations noted in the Spec Reflection section of README.md.

 ---